oddlama/gentoo-install/README.md

 ## Quick start

-1. Download a copy or clone this repo
+First, boot into a live environment of your choice.
+I recommend using an [Arch Linux](https://www.archlinux.org/download/) live iso, as the installer will then be able to automatically download required programs or setup zfs support on the fly.
+After that, proceed with the following steps:

-1. Run `./configure` and save your configuration
+1. Either clone this repo or download and extract a copy
-1. When using encryption, export your desired key with `export GENTOO_INSTALL_ENCRYPTION_KEY='mypassword'`
+1. Run `./configure` and save your desired configuration
-1. Run installation using `./install`
+1. Begin installation using `./install`

 Every option is explained in detail in `gentoo.conf.example` and in the help menu popups in the configurator.
 When installing, you will be asked to review the partitioning before anything critical is done.